badrouarafana/HackingNotes/SQLi/notes.md

 for oracle, specific syntax `' UNION SELECT NULL FROM DUAL--`

-Finding columns with a useful data type we use the followinf payload when we know the number of columns :
+Finding columns with a useful data type we use the following payload when we know the number of columns :

 	' UNION SELECT 'a',NULL,NULL,NULL--
 	' UNION SELECT NULL,'a',NULL,NULL--